shloch/Twitter-design-clone/README.md

 ### About

-Cloning twitter.com website, the dark theme mode
+Cloning twitter.com website, the dark theme mode (Also added personal touches)

 ### Technologies